Component Parameters Describe Features of a Part

 Read on to discover how Altium Designer removes the chaff and unifies parameters into one feature-rich component.

 Parameters menu defines name and value of each component feature

 Altium Designer has crafted an elegant method for collecting, accessing, and adding component object type and features within their dedicated default Parameters Menu dialog box.
 The Parameters Menu is found under its respective tab within the Properties Panel.
 The Properties Panel is accessed when in either the Schematic Capture or the Schematic Library Editors.
 This is where component parameters such as name, value, vendor, footprint, description, and more can be found or added.
 Icons for displaying or locking each parameter are easily selected alongside the name and value of each parameter, making it easy to use the respective parameter as needed to detail your design to others.

 Defining Component Parameters Allows Display of Unique Features

 Altium Designer stores component information in one place throughout the EDA toolset.
-There is no longer a need to keep separate, ad hoc PCB libraries where information can change without rippling through the document set.
+There is no longer a need to keep separate ad hoc PCB libraries where information can change without rippling through the document set or file.
 Instead, Altium provides access in the Schematic, or Schematic Library, Editors where all features are stored in parameters.
 Parameters include a name and a value, and parameters are inclusive.
 Inclusive means that electrical parameters, dimensional parameters, and supply chain parameters are stored and edited from one place.
 Once created, or edited, those chanages propagate through the entire document set, so all departments within the enterprise have real-time updates.

 - Discover invaluable information for using component parameters